A New Account of Christian Origins / pt. 20

 (7) The prophet was also known as “Yeshua” (“Savior”) for showing the way to Truth, and ha-Notsri (< NTsR), “the One with Secret Wisdom.”
 Thus, Yeshu ha-Notsri = Jesus the Nazarene = John the Baptist.

-(8) An early gnostic offshoot of the early Jesus followers called themselves “those with secret wisdom”—Mandeans ( < manda = “knowledge”).
+(8) The early Jesus followers considered themselves “those with secret wisdom”—Mandeans ( < manda = “knowledge”).
 They called their teachers/leaders Natsraiia (Nazarenes < NTsR), holy “Keepers of secret knowledge” (Drower, Mandaic Dictionary p.
 306).
 This meaning was known to the markan evangelist, who at 1:24 defines “Nazarene” for the reader: “the holy one of God.”
+The Mandeans derive from those early gnostic followers of Yeshu haNotsri.

 (9) The original theology of Christianity was a philosophy of gnosis: understanding saves.